subnero1/website/_posts/2021-05-10-Diver-com-paper.md

 As the title indicates, the team used our software-defined underwater acoustic communication and localization technology to develop a diver communication and localization system to improve operational safety of underwater divers.

-The paper was presented virtually by Dr Prasad Anjangi during [Oceans 2020](https://global20.oceansconference.org/) back in October 2020.
+The paper was presented virtually by Dr. Prasad Anjangi during [Global Oceans 2020](https://global20.oceansconference.org/) back in October 2020.

 For more details, dowlonad the paper in the link above or [contact us](info@subnero.com).